What is Bankruptcy?

 - Second time filing without surplus income in 24 months;

 - First time filing with surplus income in 21 months; and

 - Second time filing with surplus income in 36 months.

-- With bankruptcy filing Canada (regardless of province), you surrender your assets to the trustee for the general benefit of your creditors.
+- With bankruptcy filing Canada (regardless of province), you surrender your assets to the Licensed Insolvency Trustee for the general benefit of your creditors.
 However, you do not lose everything when you file a bankruptcy.